Go to Table of Contents Diana, Goddess of the Hunt — for Ancestors!

 5

 These individuals bear a close resemblance to the modal haplotype of Nordtvedt's Norse variety of Haplogroup I1d.
-Because they match the modal haplotype perfectly at 12 markers, they have over 200 full 12/12 matches in the FTDNA database (all outside the project in other surnames).
-However, they diverge from the modal values at 25 markers, and even more so at 37 markers, so they have no full matches at 25 or more markers, even with each other, although they do share the recLOH event at YCAII.
+Because they match the modal haplotype perfectly at 12 markers, they have over a thousand full 12/12 matches in the FTDNA database (all in other surnames).
+At 25 markers, they have almost 400 near matches, though no full matches.
+At 37 markers, their matches drop off precipitously, to fewer than a dozen, with only the match between the three of them being significant.

-The value of 21 for YCAII is unusual (yellow table cells), occurring in only about 1.5% of I1.
+The value of 21 for YCAII is unusual (yellow table cells), occurring in only about 1.5% of Haplogroup I1.
 This kind of change (from 19,21 to 21,21) can occur in a single mutational event known as a recLOH (recombinant loss of heterozygosity).
-In other words, the 19-count copy was lost and replaced by a second copy of the 21-count copy, in one mutational event.
+In other words, the 19-count allele was written over by the 21-count allele, in one mutational event.

-Your project admin recommends at least one of these CORBINs be deep SNP tested to confirm that they are L22+.
+Your project admin recommends at least two of these CORBINs take the BigY.

 What constitutes a match?